eduardofischermath/homemade_financial_instruments/ISSUES.md

 outcomes and the value of something is "essentially" (need to adjust for interest rate) equal to its expected value under those probabilities).

-## ISSUE #0008 OPEN
+## ISSUE #0008 COMPLETE

-Add to each file a header related to author/e-mail and the license.
+Add to each file a header related to author, copyright and license.

 ## ISSUE #0009py OPEN